Skip to contents

 learner = lrn("classif.svm", predict_type = "prob")

-We create a visualizer object and plot the predictions.
-The z-axis shows the probability of the positive class.
+We create a visualizer object, using the default ggplot2 backend, and plot the predictions.

 vis$plot()

-We can add the decision boundary to the plot.
+We can add (potential) decision boundaries to the plot using method chaining.